Transgender Man Petitions To Be Listed As Father After Birthing Child

-In the UK, a transgender man is requesting to be listed as his child’s father after delivering the child himself.
-The man gave birth to the child, which, under current laws, means he will be listed as the child’s mother on the birth certificate even though he had legally transitioned into a man prior to the delivery.
+In the U.K., a transgender man is requesting to be listed as his child’s father after delivering the child himself.
+The man gave birth to the child, which, under current laws, means he will be listed as the child’s mother on the birth certificate, even though he had legally transitioned into a man prior to the delivery.

 According to the BBC, the transgender man, who cannot be named for legal reasons, has taken the issue to the High Court in an effort to have himself listed as the father on the birth certificate.
 If this happens, the man’s child will be the first child born in England and Wales without a mother listed on the birth certificate.

-It sets an interesting precedent as legally.
-We are talking about a man here who should be listed as the child’s father, but who is, also legally, the person who gave birth to the child and can be considered the birth mother according to English and Wales law.
+It sets an interesting precedent, legally.
+This is a man who should be listed as the child’s father, but who is, also legally, the person who gave birth to the child and can be considered the birth mother according to English and Wales law.
 Depending on which law you look at, the person is considered differently.

-In the UK, it is a legal requirement to list the person delivering a child to be listed as the birth mother, regardless of whether they are legally considered a man or woman.
+In the U.K., it is a legal requirement to list the person delivering a child to be listed as the birth mother, regardless of whether they are legally considered a man or woman.
 The man is now challenging this law after a registrar told the man he could not be listed as the child’s father on the birth certificate.

 As a result of this, the man is now “accusing the body set up to administer statutory provisions relating to the registration of births and deaths of discrimination,” according to the BBC.